spxbhuhb/zakadabar-stack/core/doc/guides/browser/structure/Css.md

 ### Initial Theme Selection

-`ZkApplication.initTheme`, called from `jsMain/main.kt`, selects the theme during application startup.
+[initTheme](/src/jsMain/kotlin/zakadabar/stack/frontend/resources/theme.kt), called from `jsMain/main.kt`, selects the theme during application startup.

 Algorithm:

-1. check account theme, if present, find the theme with the given name in `ZkApplication.themes`
+1. check account theme, if present, find the theme with the given name in `application.themes`
-2. check local storage for `zk-theme-name`, if present, find the theme with the given name in `ZkApplication.themes`
+2. check local storage for `zk-theme-name`, if present, find the theme with the given name in `application.themes`
-3. first theme in `ZkApplication.themes`, if not empty
+3. first theme in `application.themes`, if not empty
 4. ZkBuiltinLightTheme

 <div data-zk-enrich="Note" data-zk-flavour="Info" data-zk-title="Add Themes In main.kt">
-The initial theme selection works only if you add the available themes to ZkApplication.themes in main.kt as the example shows below.
+The initial theme selection works only if you add the available themes to application.themes in main.kt as the example shows below.
 </div>